Stev-webbb/j124-final-project-shenzhen-bike-share/README.md

 ![Distribution of Shenzhen shared-bike trip durations](chart1_trip_duration.png)

 **Chart 1.
 Distribution of Shenzhen shared-bike trip durations.**
 Source: Shenzhen Government Data Open Platform, Shared Bike Company Daily Order Table.
 Analysis by author.
+**Key annotation:** The 5-10 minute group is the largest category, and 8,156 out of 10,000 trips lasted under 15 minutes.

 The first chart shows that most trips in this sample were short.
 Out of 10,000 trips, **8,156 trips lasted under 15 minutes**, or about **82%** of the sample.